cloppenheimer/trump-libs/README.md

 An interactive Mad Libs game.
 Enter three words and see them become part of a Trump tweet!

 Built as a group project for Web Programming in Spring 2017.
+I contributed all of the server-side code and MongoDB integration.